 However, it’s often not as intuitive to speak to a camera as it is to speak to a person in real life.
 As us in the Snapchat (now TikTok) generation know, video is a learned art.
 What feels awkward at first becomes totally natural after a few videos.

-At Sendspark, we see many people who want to personalize their business communication, but don’t have much video experience.
+At Sendspark, we see many people who want to recording videos for personalized video emails, sharing videos on LinkedIn, and generally humanizing their communication.
 This is the advice we give them to get started.
 Hopefully this is helpful for you!

 Tips for recording a professional video